 The promotional possibilities offered by this cool oasis greatly appealed to Coleman, who at one point envisioned eventually establishing a resort here.
 However, those dreams were rapidly deflated by the downward spiraling of his economic fortunes, which ultimately forced him to mortgage all of his holdings to Francis M. “Borax” Smith and eventually lose them all in 1890.
-Smith’s stewardship began with the closing of both the Harmony and Amargosa Borax Works, as his business efforts concentrated solely on his new mine at Borate.
-Jimmy Dayton, however, remained as watchman for the borax plant and caretaker of the ranch farm.
+Smith’s stewardship began with closing both the Harmony and Amargosa Borax Works, as his business efforts concentrated solely on his new mine at Borate.
+Jimmy Dayton, however, remained as a watchman for the borax plant and caretaker of the ranch farm.

-Dayton served as caretaker and foreman of the ranch for about 15 years, until his death in 1899.
-By the early years of the next century a man named Oscar Denton had taken over his duties, and with the help of local Indians was continuing to raise alfalfa and figs. The ranch continued to be a resting place for prospectors where they could lounge beneath the trees, bathe in the ditches, and find companionship while awaiting supplies to be sent from Death Valley Junction.
+Dayton served as caretaker and foreman of the ranch for about 15 years until his death in 1899.
+By the early years of the next century, a man named Oscar Denton had taken over his duties, and with the help of local Indians, was continuing to raise alfalfa and figs. The ranch continued to be a resting place for prospectors where they could lounge beneath the trees, bathe in the ditches, and find companionship while awaiting supplies to be sent from Death Valley Junction.

-There were, however, a few drawbacks to life at this veritable shangri-la, not the least of which was the intense summer heat.
+There were, however, a few drawbacks to life at this veritable Shangri-la, not the least of which was the intense summer heat.
 The ranch’s location 178 feet below sea level on the floor of Death Valley makes it the lowest place in the western hemisphere where vegetation thrives.
-The constantly warm environment required that young palms and other tropical plants had to be set in the shade of houses or older trees to ensure their survival.
+The constantly warm environment required that young palms and other tropical plants be set in the shade of houses or older trees to ensure their survival.
 In summer, activity on the ranch ceased during the daylight hours, the enervating atmosphere making all but the most perfunctory tasks impossible.

-Mostly time was spent lounging in hammocks hung across the wide veranda.
+Mostly the time was spent lounging in hammocks hung across the wide veranda.
 A five-foot fan revolved by water power generated a breeze on the ranch house porch.
-The pervasive stillness of the day, however, was in contrast to the evening bustle, when ranch chores were performed and the more pleasant aspects of life–eating, drinking, and playing cards–were indulged in with gusto.
+The pervasive stillness of the day, however, was in contrast to the evening bustle, when ranch chores were performed, and the more pleasant aspects of life–eating, drinking, and playing cards–were indulged in with gusto.

-In 1922, the U.S. Weather Bureau established a substation at the ranch and at about the same time, poultry raising was experimented with, date growing was added, and the ranch became involved in the business of production of dressed meat.
+In 1922, the U.S. Weather Bureau established a substation at the ranch, and at about the same time, poultry raising was experimented with, date growing was added, and the ranch became involved in the business of production of dressed meat.
 After much experimentation in the growing of dates, this would become the principal product of the ranch.

-In 1930, when the hotel at Ryan closed, the borax company felt that some type of accommodations should be offered in the valley that would be less expensive and of a more relaxed sort than were found at Furnace Creek Inn.
+In 1930, when the hotel at Ryan closed, the borax company felt that some accommodations should be offered in the valley that would be less expensive and of a more relaxed sort than were found at Furnace Creek Inn.
 Because of the ranch’s abundance of water and its level building site, it seemed the logical place for such an undertaking.
-Eighteen tent houses that had formed the construction camp at the Furnace Creek Inn were moved down to the site.
-To these were added several workers’ bungalows from the just-completed Boulder (later Hoover) Dam, which were moved to the site and remodeled for tourist use.
+Eighteen tent houses formed the construction camp at the Furnace Creek Inn were moved down to the site.
+To these, were added several workers’ bungalows from the just-completed Boulder (later Hoover) Dam, which were moved to the site and remodeled for tourist use.
 A 16 x 36-foot boarding house and cabins from the abandoned Gerstley Mine near Shoshone were also used to bolster the accommodations.

-The Ranch hotel first opened its doors for business in 1933, and for two years the wives of the Ranch foreman and mechanic operated the hotel, which underwent a continual program of enlargement and expansion over the next ten years.
+The Ranch hotel first opened its doors for business in 1933, and for two years, the wives of the Ranch foreman and mechanic operated the hotel, which underwent a continual program of enlargement and expansion over the next ten years.
 The balance of the cabins were built in the period from 1935 to 1939, with the lobby, store, and dining room constructed in 1934-35.
-In 1936 a building originally erected for drying dates was being used as a schoolhouse for 15-20 children.
-The recreation hall was built in 1936, the kitchen enlarged in 1952, and the office and swimming pool in 1952.
+In 1936 a building originally erected for drying dates was used as a schoolhouse for 15-20 children.
+The recreation hall was built in 1936, the kitchen was enlarged in 1952, and the office and swimming pool in 1952.

-The advent of World War II not only postponed a $150,000 building program for the Ranch planned by the Pacific Coast Borax Company, which included a projected new lobby, dining room, coffee shop, and kitchen, plus new parking facilities and fifty new cabins, but, also resulted in a shutdown of services.
-By the time this took place, however, the Ranch had accommodations for 350 people, plus a nine-hole all-grass golf course that had been added in 1930.
+The advent of World War II not only postponed a $150,000 building program for the Ranch planned by the Pacific Coast Borax Company, which included a projected new lobby, dining room, coffee shop, and kitchen, plus new parking facilities and fifty new cabins but, also resulted in a shutdown of services.
+By the time this took place, however, the Ranch had accommodations for 350 people, plus a nine-hole all-grass golf course added in 1930.
 After the three-year hiatus, the Ranch, Inn, and Amargosa Hotel reopened in 1945 and were run for ten years by Charles Scholl.
-In 1955, they were all leased to the Fred Harvey organization, which decided to concentrate its operations within the valley, resulting in the sale of the Amargosa Hotel in 1959.
+Then, in 1955, they were all leased to the Fred Harvey organization, which decided to concentrate its operations within the valley, resulting in the sale of the Amargosa Hotel in 1959.
 The newest units at the Ranch, located alongside the golf course, were completed in 1975, and other recreational facilities, such as tennis courts, were completed in 1977.

-Today, the property is owned by the Xanterra Corporation and called the Furnace Creek Resort.
+Today, the property is owned by the Xanterra Corporation and is called the Furnace Creek Resort.
 The complex provides guests with an 18-hole golf course, three restaurants, a saloon, swimming pool, tennis courts, horseback riding, tours, and an airstrip.
 There are 224 guest units.
 The highlight of the ranch is the Borax Museum, which was opened in the 1950s.
-The old borax office building from Twenty-Mule-Team Canyon was moved to the Ranch around 1954, and its interior filled with exhibits on mining, Indian populations of the valley, and railroad history.
-Outside are exhibits of antique vehicles, wagons, a stagecoach, the Death Valley Railroad Engine No. 2, and more.
+The old borax office building from Twenty-Mule-Team Canyon was moved to the Ranch around 1954, and its interior was filled with exhibits on mining, Indian populations of the valley, and railroad history.
+Outside are antique vehicles, wagons, a stagecoach, the Death Valley Railroad Engine No. 2, and more.
 The Furnace Creek Inn is also part of the resort.

 The ranch is located on Highway 190 at Furnace Creek, California.

-Source: Greene, Linda W. and Latschar, John A; Death Valley Historic Resource Study; National Park Service, 1979.
+Source: Greene, Linda W., and Latschar, John A; Death Valley Historic Resource Study; National Park Service, 1979.